malramsay64/phd-thesis/05_Crystal_Melting/methods.md

 ### Creation of Liquid--Crystal Interface

-With the minimised crystal created I needed to create two regions within the configuration to mimic the configurations in @Sec:crystal-melting.
 The first step of creating the interface is converting the tilted simulation configuration to an orthorhombic configuration.